 A Georgia driving record contains some personal information and public records of your infractions, accidents, tickets, license suspensions, and the like.
 You can obtain a copy online, by mail, in person, or via the DDS 2GO app.

-Here, the car insurance shopping app and licensed broker Jerry explains what is included in a driving record, how to obtain one in Georgia, and how your record can impact your financial life.
+Here, we'll break down what is included in a driving record, how to obtain one in Georgia, and how your record can impact your financial life.